convergencelabs/convergencelabs-com/pages/rtc-tech-guide.md

 ## Types of projects

+_What_ exactly are you building?
+Will it actually have users?
+How many?
+The bigger and longer-term the project, the more important the choice of underlying technology.

 ### Trial/experimental
 Engineers love playing around with new technology.
 To that end, the goal of these toy projects is intellectual curiosity.
 This is one reason why open source has been so successful: If something doesn't work as it appears, you can read the source!
 Documentation missing?
 Read the source!
 You can see what you are getting, and probably learn a thing or two from the source.